The Pasta Machine Case

 The machine designer was well aware that workers would attempt to clean under the machine while it was running.
 As a result, the designer installed interlock switches on the doors allowing access through the enclosure and into the machine.
 If the machine was running and the door was opened, the interlock switch would immediately shut down the machine.
 We advocated that the machine should have been located 36 inches behind the enclosure and the gap, so as to prevent contact if one attempted to reach in.
 The standard calls for guarding by location, that is locating the hazard a specified distance from an opening.
 The machine designer failed to do this.
 If locating the machine 36 inches back was not feasible, then we advocated for an interlocked guard to cover the gap.
 If the guard was swung open to clean under the machine, an interlock would have shut the machine down, just as with the access doors.

-The manufacturer, of course, disagreed with our position.
+The manufacturer, of course, disagreed with our position and products liability case.
 The manufacturer argued that the cause of the injury was the worker reaching into the gap while the machine was running.
 The defense was to blame the worker.
-In most workplace accidents, severe injuries or death occurs because someone reached into a machine.
+In most workplace accidents, severe injuries or wrongful death occurs because someone reached into a machine.
 Most workers probably believed what they were doing at the time was safe.
 They may not know all the hazards associated with the design of the machine.
 A worker may be wrong, but he or she should not have to go home with a disabling injury, especially when there is an economically and technologically feasible design alternative that would have eliminated or reduced the risk of injury or death.
 We can continue to blame workers, or we can guard the hazard and address the problem.

 We resolved our case on behalf of our client.